act-rules/act-rules.github.io/_rules/iframe-not-focusable-has-no-interactive-content-akn7bn.md

 #### Inapplicable Example 4

-This `iframe` element contains a link that is not part of its [flattened tabindex-ordered focus navigation scope][] because of its `tabindex`.
+This `iframe` element contains a link that is not part of its [flattened tabindex-ordered focus navigation scope][] because of its own `tabindex`.

 ```html
 <iframe tabindex="-1" srcdoc="<a href='/' tabindex='-1'>Home</a>"></iframe>